 Another unexpected set of influencer marketing statistics for you: the rise of micro-influencers.

-Defined as social media personalities with some semblance of a following, this group tends to have a higher percentage of followers who are engaged and willing to listen.
+Defined as social media personalities with a "smaller" follower count (10,000 to 100,000), this group tends to have a higher percentage of followers who are engaged and willing to listen.

 As such, these micro-influencers are well-positioned to succeed in marketing, and smaller brands may take advantage of these opportunities.